imbm-dltheory/imbm-dltheory.github.io/program.md

 permalink: /program/
 ---

-The schedule will be announced later [^slides].
+The schedule will be announced later[^slides].

 [^slides]: We will not be able to record the talks but we will post the slides here.

-Tentative list of participants[^1] will be posted soon.
+Tentative list of participants[^1] will be posted sooner.

 [^1]: The list is tentative and may be updated frequently until late May.